-"What is more powerful than getting control of the city?" asked Vincent Bruneau, the 36-year-old CEO of a company that runs a corporate-meeting app who scored an invite.
-"It's kind of supernatural."
+"What is more powerful than getting control of the city?" asked Vincent Bruneau, the 36year-old CEO of a company that runs a corporate-meeting app who scored an invite.
+"It's kind wrote the code to control the spire lights.
+At the Durst holi-day party in 2010, his father-in-law hit the button for the inaugural color change.
+Durst employees invited a few friends and tenants, who each got a few invites to give away.

 Last year on a trip to Paris, Mr. Bruneau received a 6 a.m. call from a friend back in New York begging him to change the color of the spires so he could impress guests at a party.
+Bleary-eyed, Mr. Bruneau obliged turned Durst's Times Square spire blue to reveal the gender of the baby they were expect-ing, and a handful of men have used it in marriage proposals Mr. Domino said.
+One user hid his phone in his pocket and bet tourists near Times Square that he could change the spire's color as a magic trick, Mr. Domino said.

-Bleary-eyed, Mr. Bruneau obliged.
-Durst has added One World Trade Center, which it manages, to the app on special occasions, including the U.S. Open tennis tournament, the NYC Marathon and World AIDS Day.
+Durst has added One World Trade Center, which it manages, to the app on special occasions, including the U.S. Open tennis tournament, the NYC Marathon